MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-06.md

 1. It can become unrealistic to run everything locally for development.
 Your dev machine may simply not have enough resources to run the entire app; or maybe your app has endpoints that need to be publicly reachable (e.g. your app responds to a webhook from a SaaS app).
 1. You can try to "just run" the services that you depend on, but this means you'd need know the full closure of dependencies (i.e. dependencies of dependencies).
 Or, it's simply a matter of not easily knowing how to run your dependencies because you didn't work on it.
 1. Some developers resort to simulating, or mocking up, most of their service dependencies.
 This can help sometimes, but managing those mocks can soon take on its own development effort.
-Plus, this leads to your dev environment looking very different to production, and subtle bugs start creeping in.
+Plus, this leads to your dev environment looking very different to production, and subtle bugs can creep in.
 1. It follows that doing any type of end-to-end testing becomes difficult.
 Integration testing can only realistically happen post-commit, which means we see problems later in the development cycle.

 ![](media/microservices-challenges.png)